 Dr. Friedrich Baur--Dr. Baur, 70, has been President and Managing Partner of MST Beteiligungs und Unternehmensberatungs GmbH, a German consulting firm, since 1990.
 Beginning in 1953, Dr. Baur held a variety of positions of increasing responsibility with Siemens AG, retiring in 1982 as Executive Vice President and a Managing Director.
 He also represented Siemens AG on the Board of Directors of Advanced Micro Devices, Inc. from 1978 until 1982.
 From 1982 to 1990, Dr. Baur was Chairman of the Board of Zahnradfabrik Friedrichshafen AG.
+Mr. Baur has been a Director since 1994 and previously from 1978 until 1982.

 Charles M. Blalack--Mr. Blalack, 71, is Chairman of the Board and Chief Executive Officer of Blalack and Company, an investment banking firm and a member of the National Association of Securities Dealers, Inc. (NASD).
 From 1970 until 1991, Mr. Blalack was Chief Executive Officer of Blalack-Loop, Inc., also an investment banking firm and member of the NASD.
 Prior to 1970, he was founder, chairman and chief executive officer of BW & Associates, an investment banking firm and member of the New York Stock Exchange.
 Mr. Blalack was a member of the Board of Directors of Monolithic Memories, Inc. until it was acquired by the Company in 1987.
+Mr. Blalack has been a Director since 1989.

 Dr. R. Gene Brown--Dr. Brown, 65, is a private investor and financial and management consultant.
 Dr. Brown is also a non-employee Managing Director of Putnam, Hayes & Bartlett, Inc., an economic and management consulting firm.
 From 1961 to 1968, Dr. Brown was a full-time professor in the graduate schools of business at Harvard University, and then Stanford University.
 From 1968 to 1974, Dr. Brown was Vice President of Corporate Development for Syntex Corporation, and from 1974 to 1976, President of Berkeley BioEngineering.
+Mr. Brown has been a Director since 1969.

 Joe L. Roby--Mr. Roby, 58, is the Chief Executive Officer, President and a director of Donaldson, Lufkin & Jenrette, Inc. (DLJ), a diversified financial services company and the parent company of Donaldson, Lufkin & Jenrette Securities Corporation.
 Mr. Roby has been a member of the Board of Directors of DLJ since 1989.
 He was appointed President of DLJ in February 1996 and Chief Executive Officer in February 1998.
 Mr. Roby served as the Chief Operating Officer of DLJ from November 1995 until February 1998.
 Previously, Mr. Roby was the Chairman of the Banking Group of Donaldson, Lufkin & Jenrette Securities Corporation, a position he had held since 1989.
 In addition, Mr. Roby is a member of the Board of Directors of Sybron International Corporation.
+Mr. Roby has been a Director since 1991.

 Dr. Leonard M. Silverman--Dr. Silverman, 58, is Dean of the School of Engineering of the University of Southern California, and has held that position since 1984.
 He was elected to the National Academy of Engineering in 1988, and is a Fellow of the Institute of Electrical and Electronic Engineers.
 Dr. Silverman served on the Board of Directors of Tandon Corporation from 1988 to 1993.
-Dr. Silverman is also a member of the Board of Directors of Diodes, Inc. and Netter Digital Entertainment, Inc.
+Dr. Silverman is also a member of the Board of Directors of Diodes, Inc. and Netter Digital Entertainment, Inc. Mr. Silverman has been a Director since 1994.

-There is no family relationship between any directors or executive officers of the Company.
+There is no family relationship between any directors or executive officers